CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-11-25-cheri-myths-safety-critical.markdown

 The claims are usually of the form 'our code may contain memory-safety bugs but they don't impact the safety-critical parts and so it's better to leave them'.
 This is a dangerous view, as I will explain below.

-## Why are memory-safety errors bad?
+## Why are memory-safety errors so bad?

 Before we go into detail about what CHERI gives and why this may or may not be problematic, it's worth reconsidering why memory safety bugs are bad.
 We often quote the Microsoft and Google numbers that 70% of vulnerabilities come from memory-safety bugs but if you dig deeper you'll see that the severity of memory-safety bugs is often disproportionately high.